developer-nesamani/developer-nesamani/README.md

 ###

-<h3 align="left">I'm Mahendran, a mobile app developer with four years and ten months of experience.
+<h3 align="left">I'm a mobile app developer with four years and ten months of experience.
 I have extensive experience developing mobile applications and am involved in all stages of the project.
 I will help you with multiple upgrades for different platforms.
 I'll strive to provide the finest and most innovative solution based on your criteria.</h3>

 ###